Acklins: History

 Although Acklins Island has relatively few historical landmarks, there are some noteworthy places.
-Acklins is home to numerous Lucayan people sites.
+Acklins is home to numerous Lucayan sites.
 An ancient site, thought to be one of the largest Lucayan settlements in The Bahamas, sits along Pompey Bay Beach, just south of Spring Point.
 Ten ancient Lucayan sites have been unearthed by National Geographic Society archeologists on Samana Cay alone, which is northeast of Spring Point in Acklins.

 Plana Cays, also northeast of Spring Point, is a protected reserve for endangered great iguanas and the very rare Bahamian hutia (a guinea pig-like rodent), the only native mammal of The Bahamas.

 Topographic map of Acklins Island and Crooked Island.

 The population of Acklins was 565 at the 2010 census, with the largest populations at Lovely Bay in the northwestern tip of the island and in Salina Point in the southernmost area of the island.

 Transportation

 The island is served by Spring Point Airport.